hudson155/kairo/README.md

 # Kairo

-Kairo is your **one-stop toolkit** for efficiently building modern Kotlin applications.
+**Kairo is your one-stop toolkit for production-ready Kotlin backends.**

 Packed with a curated collection of proven, production-ready libraries, it saves you the pain of hunting down, testing, and wiring together dependencies yourself.
 Each library has been handcrafted for reliability, performance, and developer experience,